Build Strength, Muscle and Definition

 The upper body consists of several major muscle groups, including the chest, shoulders, biceps, triceps, and abs.
 In these workouts, the muscles are trained together as part of an upper/lower split routine.
 Core compound movements such as the bench press, incline bench press, and shoulder press form the foundation of your session, helping you build strength and size efficiently.
 These are complemented by isolation exercises like bicep curls and tricep pushdowns to target specific muscles and improve definition.

-This upper body push power workout is specifically designed to develop explosive strength and raw pushing power through the chest, shoulders, and triceps.
-Unlike traditional strength training that focuses purely on load, this routine emphasizes rate of force development: your ability to generate maximum force quickly.
+This upper body push power workout is specifically designed to develop explosive power and pure pushing strength in the chest, shoulders, and triceps.
+Unlike traditional strength training that focuses purely on load, this routine emphasizes the speed of power development: your ability to quickly generate maximum force.

 Pike To Cobra Push Up